biniama/transactionservice/README.md

+#RESTful web service for managing transactions

-#RESTful web service that stores some transactions (in memory is fine) and returns information about those transactions.
+####RESTful web service that stores some transactions (in memory is fine) and returns information about those transactions.

 The transactions to be stored have a type and an amount.
 The service should support returning all transactions of a type.
 Also, transactions can be linked to each other (using a "parent_id") and we need to know the total amount involved for all transactions linked to a particular transaction.